emacs-eaf/emacs-application-framework/README.md

 (setq eaf-http-proxy-port "1080")
 ```

+### "undefined symbol" error
+If you got "undefined symbol" error after start EAF, and you use Arch Linux, yes, it's a bug of Arch.

+You need use pip install all dependences after you upgrade your Arch system, then undefine symbol error will fix.

 ## Report bug

+For any installation and configuration assistance, please read the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki) first!

 If you have any problem with EAF, please use command "emacs -Q" to start Emacs without any customizations.
 Then re-test your workflow.
 If "emacs -Q" works fine, it's must be something wrong with your emacs config file.

 If the problem persists, please [report bug here](https://github.com/manateelazycat/emacs-application-framework/issues/new).